 Travel to the Outer Hebrides

 Most visitors to the Outer Hebrides approach from the east, met by rocky, glaciated valleys and seemingly barren lands.
 Approach from the west, however, and you will find pristine beautiful hebridean white sandy beaches with crystal clear water to rival any in Europe.
 You would be forgiven for mistaking the seaside views on offer for something out of the Caribbean.
 Cute cottages dot the fertile grassland, grazing cattle completing the picture of rural idyll.
 These vast extremes are separated by peat moor teeming with biodiversity and wildlife: more than meets the eye.
-The same might be said of the Outer Hebrides: a place where people come to escape it all and find themselves welcomed by a warm and unique community living off the land.
+The Outer Hebrides is a place where people come to escape it all and find themselves welcomed by a warm and unique community living off the land.
 It is a destination full of natural wonders where one can enjoy coastal scenery and otherworldly landscapes.